ironmeld/boot2now/README.md

 # Boot2Now

-This project combines the [Builder-Hex0](https://github.com/ironmeld/builder-hex0) bootstrap kernel with the bootstrap compilers from the [stage0-posix](https://github.com/oriansj/stage0-posix) project in order to bootstrap a C compiler *entirely* from hex files.
+This project combines the [builder-hex0](https://github.com/ironmeld/builder-hex0) bootstrap kernel with the bootstrap compilers from the [stage0-posix](https://github.com/oriansj/stage0-posix) project in order to bootstrap a C (subset) compiler *entirely* from hex files.

-# Minimal Bootstrapping
+## Minimal Bootstrapping

 Minimized bootstrapping of foundational software is a process for building software tools progressively, from a primitive compiler tool and source language up to a full linux development environment with gcc.